wilthil/veuse-uikit/README.md

-See wiki for full list of shortcodes and usage instructions
+See <a href="https://github.com/veuse/veuse-uikit/wiki">wiki</a> for full list of shortcodes and usage instructions